darshan019/odin-landing-page/README.md

 # odin-landing-page

-html project depicting "The Knights Of Round Table"
+html project for a landing-page